Q. How much is the application fee?

 Q. What is the Credential Assembly Service (CAS), and do I need to register with them?

 A. The CAS prepares and provides a report for each law school to which you apply.
 The report contains information that schools use, along with your other submitted materials to make a decision on your application.
+Savannah Law School requires that you register for the CAS and have the report sent to SLS in order to review your application.
 Information contained in the report includes:

 - An undergraduate academic summary